jeevan-lal/Excel-Data-Filler-V4/docs/documentation/site.md

 ### View Excel Column Data

 This option is used when you upload an excel sheet and to see the view of the excel sheet, open the tab of **View Excel Data**, then you see the excel data in the form of a table.
 If you want to see the data of an excel column or not, then you can set it in this option.

+### Export Site Data

+To backup the data of the site, which you can [import](/documentation/extension.html#export-import-settings) from the extension settings page.